Your Brand is Being Misrepresented by AI — And It's Your Fault

 Cross-Platform Monitoring or Competitive Blindness

-Organizations that do not monitor their AI representation across all major platforms operate with competitive blindness.
+With ChatGPT alone now serving over 900 million weekly active users as of February 2026, organizations that do not monitor their AI representation across all major platforms operate with competitive blindness.
 Your brand might be accurately represented on Gemini but misrepresented on ChatGPT — and you would never know without systematic cross-platform testing.
 Each platform draws from different data sources and applies different entity resolution algorithms, producing potentially different brand representations.

 The monitoring requirement is weekly testing of 15 to 20 brand-critical queries across ChatGPT, Gemini, and Perplexity.
 Record not just presence but accuracy, completeness, and competitive positioning.
 When discrepancies appear — when one platform misrepresents your brand while others do not — the discrepancy reveals which platform-specific signals need strengthening to correct the misrepresentation.